-The procedure to implant a ventricular assist device (VAD) is an open-heart surgery that generally takes four to six hours.
+The procedure to implant a ventricular assist device (VAD) is typically an open-heart surgery that generally takes four to six hours.
 You'll be asleep during the procedure, so you shouldn't feel any pain during the procedure.

 You'll be connected to a machine that helps you breathe (ventilator) during your surgery.
 A tube will be run down your throat to your lungs and connected to the ventilator.
 You may need to remain connected to the ventilator for several days after your surgery.

 In this procedure, your surgeon will make an incision down the center of your chest.
 Your surgeon will separate your chest bone (sternum) and open your rib cage so that he or she can operate on your heart.

 Your heart may be stopped using medications during the surgery.
 You'll be connected to a heart-lung bypass machine that keeps oxygenated blood flowing through your body during surgery if your heart is stopped during surgery.